DemonZDevelopment/DemonZ-Deployer/README.md

 * Open the official **[DemonZ Deployer Interface](https://demonzdevelopment.github.io/DemonZ-Deployer/)**.
 * Input your target repository identifier (e.g., `DemonZDevelopment/my-app`) and your Personal Access Token.
 * Upload your `workspace.zip` into the UI.
 The pipeline will automatically handle the extraction and synchronization.

+## Access Token Generation

+DemonZ Deployer requires a GitHub Personal Access Token (PAT) with repository write access to transmit payloads securely via the API.

+**Generating a Fine-Grained Token (Recommended for Security):**
+1. Navigate to your GitHub profile settings.
+2. Select **Developer settings** > **Personal access tokens** > **Fine-grained tokens**.
+3. Click **Generate new token**.
+4. Assign a strict naming convention (e.g., `DemonZ-Deployer-Access`) and set an expiration date.
+5. Under **Repository access**, select **Only select repositories** and choose your specific target workspace.
+6. Under **Repository permissions**, grant **Read and write** access to **Contents**.
+7. Generate the token and store it securely.

+**Generating a Classic Token:**
+If utilizing a Classic Token instead of Fine-Grained, ensure the overarching `repo` scope is checked during generation.

+## Troubleshooting & Diagnostics

+If the deployment sequence fails, consult the terminal logs in the UI and reference the solutions below.

+**HTTP 401 / Bad Credentials:**
+The Personal Access Token provided is invalid, expired, or was copied incorrectly.
+Regenerate the token following the steps above and update your client-side credentials.

+**HTTP 404 / Repository Not Found:**
+The target repository format is incorrect, or your token lacks permission to view the repository.
+Ensure the target format is exactly `OwnerName/RepositoryName` (e.g., `DemonZDevelopment/my-app`) and verify your token scopes.

+**Payload Transmitted but Pipeline Fails to Trigger:**
+Ensure the `deployer-pipeline.yml` file is located exactly within the `.github/workflows/` directory on the default branch of your target repository.
+GitHub Actions will not monitor for the `workspace.zip` push event if the workflow file is misplaced.

+**Workflow Fails During Commit Phase:**
+If the GitHub Action successfully extracts the payload but fails to push the new commit, the repository's bot permissions are restricted.
+Navigate to the target repository **Settings** > **Actions** > **General** > **Workflow permissions**, and ensure **Read and write permissions** is actively selected.

 ## Security Notice